 Use of nonlinear loads such as power electronics based equipment and electric furnaces have been on the rise for the last decades.
 Such loads decrease the power quality of the network that they are connected to.
 One of the most important parameters for defining the power quality is harmonic distortion.

-The harmonic distortion in a network causes:
+Harmonic distortion in a network causes:

-- Equipment heating
+- Equipment over-heating

 - Insulation failure due to overheating and higher voltage peaks than rated fundamental voltage (50Hz or 60Hz) sinusoidal signal

 - Equipment malfunction (false zero cross detection on power electronics devices)